-Types of media - television, radio, books, newspapers, magazines.

-Positive influence of the media coverage;

-promotes sport,

-more people can see, hear, and read about sport,

-creates 'sports stars' which can have positive and negative effects on youngsters, can inform and entertain.

-if seen on television, sports can attract sponsorship, improving facilities, training and equipment.
+- Types of media television, radio, books, newspapers, magazines. - Positive influence of the media coverage; - promotes sport, - more people can see, hear, and read about sport, - creates 'sports stars' which can have positive and negative effects on youngsters, - can inform and entertain, - if seen on television, sports can attract sponsorship, improving facilities, training and equipment.

-Drawbacks of media coverage;

-more pressure on managers and teams to do well,

-players adopt a win at all cost attitude rather than playing for enjoyment, some may resort to cheating or the use of drugs, sports stars have less privacy due to media attention, media may demand changes in the law/rules of some sports, media may become very critical of referees'/officials' decisions.

-Impact of television on sport;

-Sport occupies a large percentage of viewing time,

-Television allows viewers to see the biggest competitions in the world.

-Event/match analysis allows the viewer to see the events in great detail e.g. slow motion replays.

-TV companies contribute to event prize money,

-Colour TV allows some sports to be seen which were not possible with black and wh e.a.
-Snooker. bowls.

-TV companies often decide, due to their financial support, which sports will be shown.
-Minority sports; positive and negative effects.
+- Drawbacks of media coverage; - more pressure on managers and teams to do well, - players adopt a win at all cost attitude rather than playing for enjoyment, - some may resort to cheating or the use of drugs, - sports stars have less privacy due to media attention, - the media may demand changes in the law/rules of some sports, media may become very critical of referees'/officials' decisions. - Impact of television on sport; - Sport occupies a large percentage of viewing time, - Television allows viewers to see the biggest competitions in the world. - Event/match analysis allows the viewer to see the events in great detail e.g. slow motion replays. - TV companies contribute to event prize money, - Colour TV allows some sports to be seen which were not possible with black and white TV e.g. Snooker, bowls. - TV companies often decide, due to their financial support, which sports will be shown. - Minority sports; positive and negative effects.

-Access to Sport
+5 Access to sport

-www.papaCambridge.com General availability of sport to all: some elements are common to all three headings below (e.g. women-only swimming sessions both develop sporting/recreational opportunities for women, and may also provide the only access to sport for women in some communities because of religious beliefs).
+• General availability of sport to all: some elements are common to all three headings below (e.g. women-only swimming sessions both develop sporting/recreational opportunities for women, and may also provide the only access to sport for women in some communities because of religious beliefs).

-Campaigns and legislation to create equal opportunity:

-Athletes with disability

-rapid expansion in participation in disability sport, wider variety of activities available in schools and greater willingness to adapt sports to meet people's needs:

-improvement in facilities, both for those taking part and spectators;

-increase in number of coaches available, and in the number of coaches specialising in working with athletes with disability;

-open competitions, e.g. shooting, archery, creation of competitions where ablebodied athletes and athletes with disability may enter as a pair, e.g. European Dance Championships:

-Disability Games alongside able-bodied;

-greater social acceptability of people with disabilities;

-increase in number of role models who are also developing media roles in presenting their sport.

-Gender

-women encouraged to take part in sport;

-money for facilities, growth in popularity of certain activities targeted at women, e.g. step aerobics, swing into shape, emergence of role models;

-recognition that women can compete in events which, in the past, were considered too strenuous for women, e.g. marathon, triple jump, pole vault;

-men and women competing on equal terms, e.g. equestrian sport.

-Social equality

-the role of local community groups in developing traditional sports and activities for ethnic minority groups;

-the role of local groups in developing a sense of social inclusion through sporting activity programmes (N.B. may also apply in the case of athletes with disability); cultural attitudes, the relaxation of certain conditions to allow participation for certain cultures;

-affordable sports.

-GRADE DESCRIPTIONS

-www.papaCambridge.com Grade descriptions are provided to give a general indication of the standards of achievement like to have been shown by candidates awarded particular grades.
-The descriptions must be interpreted in relation to the content specified by the syllabus; they are not designed to define that content.
-The grade awarded will depend in practice upon the extent to which the candidate has met the assessment objectives overall.
-It might conceal a weakness in one aspect of the examination which is balanced by a better performance in another.

-Grade F

-Candidates demonstrate, through performance, some ability to interrelate planning, performing and evaluating whilst undertaking activity.
-They demonstrate a limited level of competence in their chosen physical activities.

-Candidates analyse and improve some simple aspects of their own and others' performance.

-Candidates know and understand some of the factors affecting performance: a limited number of health and safety aspects of physical activity, including a few advantages and risks associated with a range of training strategies and techniques; some of the reasons for participating in physical activity.

-Grade C

-Candidates demonstrate, through performance, a sound ability to interrelate planning, performing and evaluating whilst undertaking activity.
-They demonstrate competence in their chosen physical activities.

-Candidates analyse and improve their own and others' performance with some success and understanding.

-Candidates know and understand many of the factors affecting performance; many of the health and safety aspects of physical activity including several advantages and risks associated with a range of training strategies and techniques; many of the reasons for participating in physical activity.

-Grade A

-Candidates demonstrate effectively, through performance, the ability to interrelate planning, performing and evaluating whilst undertaking activity.
-They demonstrate a high level of competence in all their chosen physical activities.

-Candidates analyse and improve their own and others' performance accurately.

-Candidates know and understand most of the factors affecting performance; the majority of the health and safety aspects of physical activity including many of the advantages and risks associated with a range of training strategies; most of the reasons for participating in physical activity.

-FURTHER INFORMATION AND TRAINING FOR TEACHERS

-In support of this syllabus CIE will make the following materials and services available to teachers:

-- specimen papers and marking guidelines;

-- coursework guidance material;

-- a Report on the Examination, compiled by the Principal Examiner and Principal Moderator after each examination session;
+- Campaigns and legislation to create equal opportunity: - Athletes with disability - rapid expansion in participation in disability sport, wider variety of activities available in schools and greater willingness to adapt sports to meet people's needs; - improvement in facilities, both for those taking part and spectators; - increase in number of coaches available, and in the number of coaches specialising in working with athletes with disability; - open competitions, e.g. shooting, archery, creation of competitions where ablebodied athletes and athletes with disability may enter as a pair, e.g. European Dance Championships; - Disability Games alongside able-bodied; - greater social acceptability of people with disabilities; - increase in number of role models who are also developing media roles in presenting their sport. - Gender - women encouraged to take part in sport; - money for facilities, growth in popularity of certain activities targeted at women, e.g. step aerobics, swing into shape, emergence of role models; - recognition that women can compete in events which, in the past, were considered too strenuous for women, e.g. marathon, triple jump, pole vault; - men and women competing on equal terms, e.g. equestrian sport. - Social equality - the role of local community groups in developing traditional sports and activities for ethnic minority groups; - the role of local groups in developing a sense of social inclusion through sporting activity programmes (N.B. may also apply in the case of athletes with disability); - cultural attitudes, the relaxation of certain conditions to allow participation for certain cultures; - affordable sports.

+Component 2 (Coursework) assesses candidates' physical performance.
+It assesses their ability to interrelate planning, performing and evaluating while undertaking practical activities.
+Component 2 also assesses candidates' ability to analyse and improve their own or another person's performance.

+Practical activities are physically demanding for candidates.
+The Head of Physical Education or equivalent is responsible for the health and safety of candidates when they are taking part in the practical activities as part of this course.

-- CIE Physical Education Coursework Video;
+You must refer to the IGCSE Physical Education Coursework Guidance Booklet (2nd Edition).

-- Schemes of Work.

-If you would like further information about this syllabus, please contact CIE.
-The address is given on the back cover of this syllabus booklet.

-SPECIMEN ACTIVITIES

-www.papaCambridge.com This section of the syllabus contains an example of one activity from each of the seven categories The examples covered in this section are Badminton, Artistic Gymnastics (floor and vaults), Dance (various styles), Athletics, Hill Walking, Campcraft or Hostelling, Swimming and Combat Activities.
-Centres should access the IGCSE Physical Education Coursework Guidance Booklet (2nd Edition) for criteria for assessing all practical activities.

-GENERAL REQUIREMENTS
+6.1 General requirements for practical activities